anunayreddy22/Sorting-Visualizer/Sorting-Visualizer/README.md

 6. Once the sorting is complete, you can try other sorting algorithms or modify the input data to further explore the sorting algorithms.

-## Contribution

-Contributions to this project are welcome and encouraged.
-If you want to contribute to the Sorting Visualizer, follow these steps:

-1. Fork the repository on GitHub.

-2. Create a new branch with a descriptive name for your feature or bug fix.

-3. Make your changes and improvements to the code.

-4. Test your changes thoroughly.

-5. Create a pull request to merge your changes into the main repository.

-## Acknowledgments

-We would like to thank all the contributors and open-source projects that made this Sorting Visualizer possible.
-Your dedication and effort are greatly appreciated.

 Happy Sorting!
 ##